 Although the Company went through a rough period from the time of the 2008 Financial Crisis to late 2012, it is in excellent hands today under the leadership of Marc Lautenbach as President and CEO and Michael Roth as Executive Chairman.
 I was not close to the Company during its most troubled time, so I would not want to speculate on why it was as challenged as it was, although I will say that business skills that had worked for so many people for so long no longer worked because of the radically changed and highly adverse external environment the Company confronted.
 Recently, the Company announced it is "exploring strategic options

 I made the decision to retire from Pitney Bowes in the early Spring of 2008.
 In one sense, it was not difficult.
 I had reached a point at which what I wanted to accomplish as Executive Chairman had either been accomplished or was not going to happen for a long time, if ever.
 I wondered at times about how the organization would function without me, but I realized that no one, including me, is indispensable, and I made a decision not only to retire, but to have as complete a separation as possible.

-When I left the Executive Chairman’s role on December 31, 2008, I moved out of my office and, to this day, have never returned to it.
+When I left the Executive Chairman’s role on December 31, 2008, I moved out of my office; In 2013, the building was sold to a real estate developer named Building & Land Technologies.
+When I returned, my office had been reconfigured and was occupied by multiple BLT employees.
 I see my successors Murray Martin and, more recently, Marc Lautenbach and many of my other long-time Pitney Bowes friends, but I do so most of the time outside of the building at which I worked.
 I have many fond memories, but organizations need to experience a completely fresh start when there is a change of leadership.
 More recently, the Company made the wise decision to leave its South End Stamford headquarters and relocate to a new set of offices north of Downtown Stamford, a great decision.